1 Essential Step Before Raising Capital From Saudi Arabia 🇸🇦

 Two groups of individuals stood in front me in line in the lobby of a Public Investment Fund (PIF) building in Riyadh.
-The first, getting checked in by the receptionist, were Americans and employees of one of the largest alternative asset management companies in the world, clear from the logo emblazoned on their carrier bags and on a business card handed over by one of them to the receptionist.
+The first, getting checked in by the receptionist, were Americans and employees of one of the largest alternative asset management companies in the world, clear from the logo emblazoned on their carrier bags and on a business card handed over by one of them to the front-desk attendant.
 The second group, comprising two men just next to me, were British.
-One of them held a presentation document in his hand.
+One of them held a presentation in his hand.
 All I could make out were a few words from the subtitle on the cover page: ‘UK Build-to-Rent Platform of Scale’.

 We were all there to see one of the world’s largest sovereign wealth funds (c.USD 700bn AUM) and, in this particular case, the engine behind the Kingdom’s Vision 2030, Saudi Arabia’s vision for the future.
 For the most part, the scene was very similar to that of the lobbies of sovereign wealth funds throughout the region, such as the Abu Dhabi Investment Authority, Kuwait Investment Authority or Oman Investment Authority: lots of sharp-suited General Partners (GPs) and corporate executives, holding immaculate pitchbooks full of perfectly designed charts and diagrams, eager to fly back home to their respective countries with capital commitments from the Arab institutions.
 I’d witnessed this same view many times across the GCC over the years.
 But it was different now.
 Different with Public Investment Fund (PIF).